 Counselors or refrigerator friends.
 Gotta have ’em.

-In abundance of counselors there is victory.
+In an abundance of counselors, there is victory.
 (Proverbs 11:14)

 Find a marriage mentor – someone who is a strong Christian and who will be honest and loving with you.
 If you feel that counseling is needed, then take the first step to set up an appointment.
 During this process, ask God to direct your decisions and discernment.